Netherlands / France (still life tradition) · 17th century–present (Dutch Golden Age origins)

 Today, food illustration thrives in multiple contexts: restaurant branding and menus, recipe blog graphics, food packaging, and social media.
 Illustrators like Wendy MacNaughton and Jessie Kanelos Weiner combine hand-drawn warmth with appetizing color palettes.
 The style's emphasis on warm ambers, rich browns, and fresh greens activates visual appetite cues that photography sometimes misses — illustration can idealize food in ways that feel charming rather than deceptive.

-Key Food & Drink Artists
+Key Food & Drink artists

 PC